 Since I am passionate about the protection of human rights and fundamental freedoms I decided to travel to Arusha in Tanzania as a volunteer to help AWLAHURIO protect women and children’s rights.
-As a Human Rights and Legal Aid Volunteer my job was mainly to assist the local lawyers by providing legal assistance, especially for women and children in desperate need of help.
+As a Human Rights and Legal Aid Volunteer my job was mainly to provide legal counselling and assistance, especially for women and children in desperate need of help.
 More specifically I conducted legal research in order to help clients raise legal claims and to litigate their cases.
 Since Tanzania is a common law country the legal research primarily consisted of browsing Tanzanian case law in order to find precedents that were applicable in our cases and which provided support for our arguments.
 As Martha, who is the founder of AWLAHURIO, like most other people in Tanzania is not fluent in English another key task was to translate and explain to Martha what was being stated in different documents, such as law suits, appeals, court decisions and judgments.
 Moreover, we wrote summaries of precedents and compiled them in tables which we categorized based on different areas of law.
 We stored the tables on a database to make it easy for Martha, her paralegal Naeema and other volunteers to access them.
 By doing so, future volunteers are hopefully able to practice Tanzanian law more efficiently.